-All agencies participating were advised at the staff level that this was our tentative goal for FY 1976.
+All agencies participating were advised at the staff level that this was our tentative goal for FY 1975.
 Some, notably the Department of Defense, have issued internal guidelines based on this information.
 The goal was also discussed in the Multi-Year Action Plan, which was circulated to the agencies for preliminary comment.
-The first quarter's agencies (also attached) indicate this goal is realistic results (also attached) indicate this goal is realistic and achievable in consonance with your decision as conveyed to us by Ken Glozer of the Office of Management and Budget.
+The first quarter's results (also attached) indicate this goal is realistic and achievable in consonance with your decision as conveyed to us by Ken Glozer of the Office of Management and Budget.